euphonie/study-notes/Engineering Tools/Cloud/GCP/Monitoring & Management.md

 - If test are successful code can be promoted to a release branch

 **CD Pipeline**
+- It involves no manual stages
 - The deployment system deploys the application images to the staging environment
 - Runs integration tests, performance tests and more
 - If tests are successful the image is tagged as a release candidate
 - Approval of release candidate can trigger deployment to canary or blue-green production environments
 - Monitor the performance of production using services like StackDriver
 - If deployment works successfully entire traffic can be switched to the new release
+- If there are any errors a rollback to the last stable release can be performed

 ##  Cloud Build